SenecaCountyOhio/SenCO-GIS-Guide/Guides/Splits.md

 # Property Splits & Combinations

 When a parcel is split or combined, the land type acreage breakdown must be calculated for each parcel.
+Parcel splits are started by the tax map office, who will approve or deny the split/combine, who will then send the parcel split or combination to the Auditor's office.
 To quickly do this, the Auditor's Office partners with a 3rd Party Vendor, [Bruce Harris](http://www.bruceharris.com/).
 Bruce Harris has a ArcGIS Extension called the "Farmland Calculator", which performs the analysis on any selected parcel.

 *Note: The extension is currently only available for ArcGIS Desktop.*